 The ETP Credit Facility allows for borrowings of up to \$3.75 billion and expires in November 2019.
-The indebtedness under the ETP Credit Facility is unsecured and not guaranteed by any of ETP's subsidiaries and has equal rights to holders of ETP's current and future unsecured debt.
+The indebtedness under the ETP Credit Facility is unsecured and not guaranteed by any of the Partnership's subsidiaries and has equal rights to holders of our current and future unsecured debt.
 The indebtedness under the ETP Credit Facility has the same priority of payment as our other current and future unsecured debt.
-ETP uses the ETP Credit Facility to provide temporary financing for its growth projects, as well as for general partnership purposes.
+We use the ETP Credit Facility to provide temporary financing for our growth projects, as well as for general partnership purposes.

-ETP uses the ETP Credit Facility to provide temporary financing for its growth projects, as well as for general partnership purposes.
-ETP typically repays amounts outstanding under the ETP Credit Facility with proceeds from common unit offerings or long-term notes offerings.
-The timing of borrowings depends on ETP's activities and the cash available to fund those activities.
+We use the ETP Credit Facility to provide temporary financing for our growth projects, as well as for general partnership purposes.
+We typically repay amounts outstanding under the ETP Credit Facility with proceeds from common unit offerings or long-term notes offerings.
+The timing of borrowings depends on the Partnership's activities and the cash available to fund those activities.
 The repayments of amounts outstanding under the ETP Credit Facility depend on multiple factors, including market conditions and expectations of future working capital needs, and ultimately are a financing decision made by management.
 Therefore, the balance outstanding under the ETP Credit Facility may vary significantly between periods.
-ETP does not believe that such fluctuations indicate a significant change in its liquidity position, because it expects to continue to be able to repay amounts outstanding under the ETP Credit Facility with proceeds from common unit offerings or long-term note offerings.
+We do not believe that such fluctuations indicate a significant change in our liquidity position, because we expect to continue to be able to repay amounts outstanding under the ETP Credit Facility with proceeds from common unit offerings or long-term note offerings.

-As of December 31, 2015, the ETP Credit Facility had \$1.36 billion outstanding, and the amount available for future borrowings was \$2.24 billion taking into account letters of credit of \$145 million.
+As of December 31, 2015, the ETP Credit Facility had \$1.36 billion outstanding, and the amount available for future borrowings was \$2.24 billion after taking into account letters of credit of \$145 million.
 The weighted average interest rate on the total amount outstanding as of December 31, 2015 was 1.86%.